mrusse/soularr/README.md

 download_dir = /path/to/your/Slskd/downloads

 [Release Settings]
-#If true script will select the release with the most common amount of tracks out of all the releases.
+#Selects the release with the most common amount of tracks out of all the releases.
 use_most_common_tracknum = True
 allow_multi_disc = True
 #See full list of countries below.